zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 ---
 Title: Execute C# Code at Runtime - Get Started with your First Evaluation
 MetaDescription: Learn how to execute a C# expression at runtime with parameter, return type, and from a dynamic string expression.
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # My First Evaluation

 C# is a powerful programming language but lacks the **eval** method that some other languages have, such as [JavaScript](https://riptutorial.com/javascript/topic/7080/evaluating-javascript).

-The C# Eval Expression library is the best solution to overcome this limitation and lets you quickly evaluate code at runtime with the minimum code required on your side.
+The C# Eval Expression library is the best solution to overcome this limitation and lets you quickly evaluate code at runtime with the minimum amount of code required on your side.

 In this tutorial, you will learn how to use our library to: